Bachelor of Science in Construction Management

 |LAND AND SITE DEVELOPMENT|

 Completion of CM 1311 CONSTRUCTION DRAFTING satisfies the University's computer proficiency requirement.

 More hours may be required to strengthen student's program or demonstrate proficiency.
 See Prior Preparation and Course Requirements.

 Total hours will depend upon prior preparation and academic qualifications.
 Also, students who do not have two units of high school foreign language will be required to take modern and classical languages courses in addition to the previously listed requirements.

-A suggested course sequence for the Pre-Professional (first two years) and Professional Program courses (final two years) is available on the CE Department’s web site.
+A suggested course sequence for the Pre-Professional and Professional Program courses is available on the CE Department’s web site.

 Prior Preparation and Course Requirements